bomonike/bomonike.github.io/anthropic-claude.md

    That is why instead of human employees, companies will be <a href="#Pricing">paying for AI tokens</a> to do work.
 That's the basis for high valuations and unpresedented investments in gigantic data centers using AI chips.

 * <a href="#CoWork">Claude CoWork</a> can interact with you computer's files, mouse, keyboard, and screen, to operate any app. <a target="_blank" href="https://www.youtube.com/watch?v=rlIy7b-3DC8&pp=ugUEEgJlbg%3D%3D">VIDEO</a>

+* Claude Artefacts are full executable apps such as games that can be published for others to use.

 * "computer use" can open native applications, click through user interfaces, test its own changes, and fix what breaks — all from a developer's terminal.
 Combined with existing debugging workflows, these features move Claude Code closer to autonomous identification and resolution of bugs during development.